 Rapture, merino wool 9” x 40” (partial view)

-These works were the first early attempts at painting purely for process without any result in mind.
+These works were my first early attempts at painting purely for process without any result in mind.
 I was astonished at what appeared.
-It may seem like I was distressed at the time of painting these, but it was a deep down distresses, hardly known to me.
-I view these as buried feelings from a difficult childhood; illustrations of my sub conscious fears, which oddly came to fruition when my mother sadly took her life several months after completing these.
+I view these as illustrations of my sub conscious fears, which oddly came to fruition when my mother sadly took her life several months after completing these.
 A precognition?